maitag/peote-socket/README.md

 If using this for web -> look into samples inside html5-test folder.
 There is some peoteSocketBridge.swf embed, that wrapps around flash-raw-sockets.
-You also need some kind of serversided xml-service, to allow that flashplayer to connect ports. (take care of -> "valid" flash_policy.xml format, that really sucks!;)
+You also need some kind of serversided xml-service, to allow that flashplayer to connect ports. (take care that flash_policy.xml is "valid" XML-Format !)

 ####How To Use:
 ```